assogbg/kubernetes_BD/4-VOLUMES/volumes.md

 ### *HostPath*

 An existing ressource (commonly the filesystem) of the host node is mounted on the pod.
 It allows to **persist data**.
-It is particularly important to new this type of volume for the certification.
+It is particularly important to know this type of volume for the certification.

 A hostpath can directly be created with a pod **without a PVC** as the following example :